kyouma/SekiroAntechamberBot/README.md

         - Automatic Rendering Adjustment: Off

 # Use
-- After killing the divine dragon, go to the "Ashina Outskirts - Outskirts Wall - Stairway" idol and rest at it.
+- After killing the divine dragon, go to the "Ashina Castle - Upper Tower - Antechamber" idol and rest at it.
 - Equip the "Homeward Idol" on your item action bar and scroll to it so it is selected.
     - Time how long it takes for your game to load after using the idol in this location.
     - If it takes longer than 15 seconds, change the "wait_time" variable in sekiroBot.py's "use_idol()" function.